searleser97/cpbooster/README.md

 ## Features

-1. `cpbooster` comes with a short alias command called `cpb` to avoid writing the long command each time.
+1. `cpbooster` comes with a short alias command called `cpb` to avoid writing the long command each time
 1. Automatically clone sample testcases files with corresponding source code files with template loaded into a desired directory
    - `cpb serve` waits for competitive companion plugin to send parsed data for each problem
 1. Create source files with corresponding template loaded